tobert/hal-9001/README.md

 It should build with older versions of Go but it has not been tested.

+# Creating your own bot

+The easiest place to start is with the examples in the examples directory.
+Take a look at what's there and copy the main.go of your favorite into a new repo and start editing it to your taste.
+The examples/everything/main.go has the most coverage of Hal's features.

+TODO: add more of a tutorial here / on the wiki

 # Building

 A few dependencies are required by Hal's core library and plugins.
 For